stephenslab/gtex-eqtls/src/snakemake/README.md

       |   `-- Snakefile
       `-- shell.py

-  4 directories, 19 files
+  4 directories, 17 files

 ```

-Available rules are
+Available data analysis commands are listed below.
+All the analysis for this project can be reproduced by typing these commands.
+Relevant context are found in [documentation](../../doc/notes).

 ```
   snakemake sumstat_to_h5